alan-turing-institute/data-safe-haven/safe_haven_management_environment/azure-runbooks/shm_build_instructions.md

    - Sign in to the Azure portal as a user administrator or global administrator.
    - Go to `Azure Active Directory` then click `Manage > Security` in the left hand side bar
    - Click `Manage > MFA` in the left hand side bar
-   - Click on the `Additional cloud-based MFA settings` link in the `Configure` section of the main panel
+   - Click on the `Additional cloud-based MFA settings` link in the `Configure` section of the main panel (if this is not available, trying signing out of the portal and back in again)
    - Configure MFA as follows:
      - In "App passwords" section select "Do not allow users to create app passwords to sign in to non-browser apps"
      - In "Verification options" section.